-As articulated in the opening words of the Truth and Reconciliation Commission summary report, “the central goals of Canada’s Aboriginal policy were to eliminate Aboriginal governments; ignore Aboriginal rights; terminate the Treaties; and through a process of assimilation, cause Aboriginal peoples to cease to exist as distinct social, cultural, religious and racial entities in Canada.”
+According to the Truth and Reconciliation Commission of Canada (TRC) summary report, for over a hundred years, “the central goals of Canada’s Aboriginal policy were to eliminate Aboriginal governments; ignore Aboriginal rights; terminate the Treaties; and through a process of assimilation, cause Aboriginal peoples to cease to exist as distinct social, cultural, religious and racial entities in Canada.”

 Residential schools were one of many devastating strategies to further these goals.
-Canadian governments continue to disregard, limit, and terminate Indigenous rights, such as land and Treaty rights, while Canadian past and current colonial practices are mirrored elsewhere in the world with Indigenous peoples.
+Canadian governments continue to disregard, limit, and terminate Indigenous rights, including land and Treaty rights, while historic and contemporary Canadian colonial practices are mirrored elsewhere in the world with Indigenous peoples.

 KAIROS is committed to a new relationship with Indigenous peoples in Canada and around the globe, a relationship based on mutual respect, equity and the full realization of Indigenous peoples’ rights.
 Core to this commitment is the principled implementation of the UN Declaration on the Rights of Indigenous Peoples.
 Please visit the Indigenous Rights Program page at kairoscanada.org to learn more.

-Current priorities include decolonization and reconciliation education, through KAIROS Canada’s most popular teaching tool the KAIROS Blanket Exercise, implementation of the TRC Calls to Action through Winds of Change commitment to free prior and informed consent.
+Current priorities include decolonization and reconciliation education, through KAIROS Canada’s most popular teaching tool the KAIROS Blanket Exercise, implementation of the TRC Calls to Action through the Winds of Change campaign, and a commitment to free prior and informed consent.

 KAIROS supports this work through the Mother Earth and Resource Extraction, Women Defending Land and Water digital hub of information and resources.
-The MERE Hub, is KAIROS’ Gender Justice Program offering and exploration of the gendered impacts of resource extraction on Indigenous women, and solidarity with global, Indigenous-led struggles such as justice for Missing and Murdered Indigenous Women and Girls and equity for First Nations’ children.
+The MERE Hub, is KAIROS’ Gender Justice Program offering.
+It explores the gendered impacts of resource extraction on Indigenous women, and solidarity with global, Indigenous-led struggles such as justice for Missing and Murdered Indigenous Women and Girls and equity for First Nations’ children.